microsoft/terminal/doc/specs/#1595 - Suggestions UI/Snippets.md

-If the `save` subcommand is ran without any other subcommands, the Terminal will imply the `-w 0` arguments, to attempt to send this action to the current Terminal window. (unless of course, `-w` was manually provided on the commandline).
+If the `save` subcommand is ran without any other subcommands, the Terminal will imply the `-w 0` arguments, to attempt to send this action to the current Terminal window (unless of course, `-w` was manually provided on the commandline).
+This is done to avoid a new terminal window popping up, just to inform the user a command was saved.
 When run with other subcommands, then the action will just be ran in the same window as all the other subcommands.

 > [!NOTE] In other team discussions, we've considered initially merging this
 > subcommand as `x-save`, where `x-` implies "experimental".
 We may want to use